Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-18-an-alternative-to-undelete-in-osx-(and-hiding-the-trash-icon-in-the-dock).md

 ---
-title: An alternative to undelete in osx
+title: An alternative to undelete in osx and hiding the trash icon in the dock
 date: 2015-04-18 15:43:40
 tags: [osx,dock,hazel,launchd]
 ---